Kevin Geary

-Kevin Geary (born 1952 Lincoln, England.) is an English portrait and abstract artist and poet.
+Kevin Geary (born 1952) is an English portrait and abstract artist and poet.
 Some of his works are in the collections of the National Portrait Gallery, London, the Fine Arts Museums of San Francisco, the Abbey Theatre, Dublin, Wigmore Hall and Arundells.

 Biography

 Early life

 Geary was born in 1952 in Lincoln, England.
 His mother was the violinist Gloria Pashley.

-Three generations of Geary's family, including his Irish grandfather and greatgrandfather, were marine artists.
+Three generations of Geary's family, including his Irish grandfather and great-grandfather, were marine artists.

 In 1966, at the age 14, Geary won an award from the Royal Drawing Society of Great Britain.